US star 6lack claps back at Nigerian troll for saying Wizkid's MIL is overrated

 "Guy I don dey monitor your tweet since last week , you're always on point but u usually end ur point brainlessly with your big nose ."

-Wizkid's Made In Lagos was dropped in 2020 with notable songs like Essense featuring Tems, Smile featuring H.E.R, among others.
+Wizkid's Made In Lagos was dropped in 2020 with notable songs like Essence featuring Tems, Smile featuring H.E.R, among others.

 Of all the tracks on the album, Essence by Wizkid ft Tems is the biggest song, and it was named the song of the summer in 2021, according to Rolling stone.